mattbarington/FreeBSD-Messaround/asgn4/design_doc.md

     then the block is the last in the chain and another must be allocated on the fly to accomodate the additional data.

+### Handling Write/Read Offset
+  - If the offset is larger than the file size then the offset is truncated to the file size (i.e., `offset = min(offset, filesize)`).
+  - If the offset is smaller than a block size (3,776) then we can start to copy the buffer to the first block at the offset'th byte.
+  - If the offset is beyond the first data block size we iterate through the blocks until we find the block containing the offset'th byte and begin copying the buffer.
+  - The same protocol is followed to handle offset on read operations.

 ### Reading Files
+  - The protocol to handle reads is similar to the protocol to handle writes, but differs in implementation.
+One significant difference is that read will not allocate new blocks if the `size` parameter is larger than the file size.
+    Instead it will copy as many bytes as possible into the buffer and return the number of bytes read.

+### Deleting Blocks
+  - Block deletion and deallocation is done by deallocating a block and "recursively" deallocating the next block in the chain (the implementation is iterative).
+  - A block index is passed into the function `deletechain(disk,int)`, the block index is marked as available in the bitmap, and the same is done to the `block.next`, and so on, until `block.next == -1`.

 ### Deleting Files
+  - Deletion of files is simple given the above block deletion mechanism.
+All we have to do is find the head block for a given filename, and pass its block number to `deletechain(disk,block_num)`.

+### File Truncation
+  - Truncation combines the strategies the logic of writing with an offset and block chain deletion.
+Truncation changes the size of a file, which can lead to one of two cases that need be handled.

+     - **Case 1**: Truncation size is larger than the file size.
+In this case we pad the rest of the file with 0.
+If this new filesize requires additional blocks, then additional blocks will be allocated and chained behind the existing ones.
+These new blocks are filled with padding 0s.

+     - **Case 2**: Truncation size is smaller than the file size.
+In this case the block with the offset'th byte is located.
+The remainder of the block is padded with 0s, and any trailing blocks are deallocated.